1425

 An Army for France

 Loans were raised to send an army of about 1500 men to France.
+The siege of Le Mans and the conquest of the county of Maine.
+The Fortress of Mont Aimé in Champagne.

 The Fortress of Mont Aimé

-The Duke of Bedford Leaves France
+The Duke of Brittany

-Before he left Paris for England at the end of 1425, the Duke of Bedford arranged for the smooth the administration of Lancastrian France and for the continuation of the war by his three principal commanders, the Earls of Salisbury Suffolk and Warwick.
+The Duke of Bedford left France at the end of 1425.
+He arranged for the smooth administration of Lancastrian France, and for the continuation of the war by his three principal commanders, the Earls of Salisbury, Suffolk, and Warwick.

 The Minority Council